amplitude/amplitude-docs/content/collections/account-management/en/account-settings.md

 - Click *+ Select Project* from the bottom of the list to add a project.
 Projects can't be removed once added.

     By default, the project's session capture is set to `on`, and its sample rate matches the rate set in your SDK implementation.
-Adding a project with the SDK doesn't automatically add it to the list.
+Adding a project with the SDK doesn't automatically add it to the list of projects with Session Replay enabled.
+If you want to manage Session Replay settings from the Settings page, add it to the list manually with the **Add Project** picker.

     For new organizations that implement session replay, replay capture is set to `on`, and the sample rate is set to `1` for testing.
 Reduce the sample rate before moving to production.
 You can modify these settings later if you need to do so.

 {{partial:admonition type="note" heading=""}}
 Replays are captured only if instrumentation is accurate and complete, and a sample rate is set.
 Be sure to use the most recent [SDK](/docs/sdks) for best results.